spacekookie/libreedb/README.md

 **Q: How does Reedb work?**

-A: Reedb is a system daemon that provides an interface to developers to write sensitive information to disk in an encrypted form.
-Files are organised in so called vaults.
-It attempts to make it both easy to use but give users and developers enough flexibility to use it in a variety of application projects.
+A: Reedb takes information (usually json), encrypts it and writes it to a file in a vault.
+At it's core, that's it.
+In addition to that it also provides interfaces to get the data back ( which is sometimes non-optional ) and do data integrety checking as well as data versioning and merge conflict resolution (the way git does just a *lot* simpler)

 ---

 **Q: What kind of database is Reedb?**

-A: Reedb is a file-based database that is addressed by the daemon with a UUID and found under a name and path on the filesystem.
+A: Reedb is a file-based database that is addressed by a UUID by applications but can be found under a name and path on the filesystem.
+(Vaults are folder that have a .reevault suffix).
 This way it makes integration into other services easy and convenient.

 ---

 **Q: What encryption does Reedb use?**

-A: Reedb uses 256-bit AES (less commonly known as Rijndael) by default but can be setup very easily (with one parameter) to use the 256-bit Twofish, a runnerup of the AES contenst.
+A: Primarily Reedb uses the 256-bit version of Rijndael but can easily be setup to use other ciphers (e.g. Twofish or Serpent).
+The encryption is handled by the GCrypt library which provides the backend to the GnuPG.
+Asymmetric encryption (RSA) is in the planning stage.

-For integrety checking it uses SHA-256 hashes of files and filenames are created with the 192-bit Tiger2 hashing algorithm.
+Integrety checking and file control is done with SHA-256 hashes and filenames are salted 192-bit Tiger hashes.
+When using Reedb via the HTTP interface HTTPs keys and certificates are generated by the 'server'.

 ---
 **Q: Shouldn't it be camel-case?**